ludovig/initializor/README.md

 Create local files with zsh bookmarks and extended path depending on current configuration.
 Also edit theses files with share bookmarks and path if a share config is specified with option -s or present in dotfiles.
 * [localpath]
-  * bookmarks_file location of local zsh bookmarks files
+  * bookmarks_file: location of local zsh bookmarks files
-  * paths_file location of local zsh extended path files
+  * paths_file: location of local zsh extended path files

 ### load-config